mermaid-js/mermaid/docs/README.md

 > Doc-Rot is a Catch-22 that Mermaid helps to solve.

 Diagramming and documentation costs precious developer time and gets outdated quickly.
-But not having diagrams or docs ruins productivity and hurts organizational learning. <br/>
+But not having diagrams or docs ruins productivity and hurts organizational learning.

 Mermaid addresses this Catch-22 by cutting the time, effort and tooling that is required to create modifiable diagrams and charts, for smarter and more reusable content.
 Mermaid, as a text-based diagramming tool allows for quick and easy updates, it can also be made part of production scripts (and other pieces of code), to make documentation much easier.
-With Mermaid less time needs to be spent on making diagrams, as a separate documentation task. <br/>

 > Mermaid is a Diagramming tool for everyone.

 Even non-programmers can create diagrams through the [Mermaid Live Editor](https://github.com/mermaid-js/mermaid-live-editor), Visit the [Tutorials Page](./Tutorials.md) for the Live Editor video tutorials.

+Many editors, wikis and other tools also have mermaid integrations and plugins, making it easy to start using mermaid.
+A few of those are described in [Simple start to write diagrams](/n00b-gettingStarted).

 Want to see what can be built with mermaid, or what applications already support it?
 Read the [Integrations and Usages for Mermaid](./integrations.md).